History of Eglin Air Force Base: Post-war era

 Lt.
 Col. Ashley C. McKinley, because of his experiences in ferrying aircraft to the Soviet Union, suggested in 1943 that all aircraft and equipment be operable at temperatures as low as −65 °F (−54 °C) and that a refrigerated hangar be erected at Eglin AFB to produce such an environment under controlled conditions.
 Since testing in Alaska was expensive and had produced only meager results, Col. McKinley reasoned that testing under controlled conditions would be far superior in useful results and up to ten times more economical.
-Construction of the Climatic Laboratory that allowed the Air Proving Ground Command to simulate virtually all climatic conditions “indoors” was completed 24 May 1947.
+The Climatic Laboratory finished construction on 24 May 1947.
 Initial costs were estimated at nearly $2,000,000.
 The actual cost, at the end of construction, had risen to $5,500,000, indicative of the many problems encountered by the designers and builders.
 Testing began in May 1947.
 The first items tested included the Fairchild C-82 Packet, Boeing B-29 Superfortress, Lockheed F-80, North American P-51, Lockheed P-38, and the Sikorsky H-5D helicopter.

 The 1st Experimental Guided Missiles Group, apart from receiving nationwide attention for completing the drone flight from Eglin to Washington D.C. on a simulated bombing mission, the Group received little notice in its own right.
 Without higher supply and personnel priorities, very little else could be accomplished.
 The situation began to change in March 1947, when the Group moved to Eglin's main base and received its first series of test projects.
 The Group was given the JB-2 and it got involved in VB-6 Felix, VB-3 Razon, and VB-13 Tarzon guided bomb activities.

 On 26 July 1947, President Harry S Truman signed the National Security Act of 1947 which restructured the military and intelligence services into the Department of Defense.
 With this, the Army Air Forces became the independent Department of the Air Force, effective 18 September 1947.

 January 1948 was the first month without an aviation accident since the base was founded.
 Total flying hours for the month were 3,725, "an unusually high number for the Proving Ground," said Lt.
 Gerald E. Gibson, aircraft safety officer for the base.
 A six-month fatality-free period came to an end on 9 April 1948 when a pilot was killed in a P-51D Mustang crash N of Crestview, Florida.

 The first production Convair B-36A heavy bomber, B-36A-1-CF Peacemaker, 44-92004, c/n 1, officially accepted by the USAF in May 1948, was delivered on 18 June 1948 to the Air Proving Ground Command to undergo extensive testing.

 A Boeing C-97 Stratofreighter was assigned at Eglin for tests from 1948 onward and made two flights to Alaska and two trans-Atlantic crossings to the British Isles by July 1950.